GenomicsAotearoa/hts_workshop_mpi/docs/level1/21_illumina_inspection.md

 It is important to think carefully about the expected attributes of your sequence data as you work with it.
 Although there are plenty of tools (`FastQC` included) which can automatically detect the common library adapters, 'common' is a relative term and depends on how frequently updated the tool is compared with the latest sequencing technologies.

-Take a look at the adapter content view for the `Mb1_1` library.
+Take a look at the adapter content view for the `ERR4179828_1` library.
 Are there any adapter or preparation sequences detected in these data?
 Are they where you would expect them?

-!!! jupyter ""
+!!! jupyter "FastQC output"

     ![](../img/level1_31_adapters.png)